-Three Simple Ways to Make Your Mom Happier
+How Adult Children Affect Their Mother’s Happiness

 The two-century-old letter amazes not just for its mix of archaic diction and sick burns, but also because it violates some of humanity’s most basic assumptions about how mothers feel about their children.
 Motherhood is supposed to bring unparalleled happiness.
 The Bible, for example, is full of stories of women—Sarah, Hannah, Elizabeth—who go from sorrow to joy when God grants them an unexpected child.

 In real life, the relationship between happiness and motherhood is more complicated.
 Raising small children is far from unmitigated bliss.
-Year after year, surveys that ask mothers what they most want for Mother’s Day find that their number-one answer is time alone.
+Year after year, surveys that ask mothers what they most want for Mother’s Day find that their No. 1 answer is time alone.
 As children grow up, mothers’ mixed feelings seem to stick around.
-Research suggests that plenty of mothers, while perhaps not as up front as Johanna, feel some resentment toward their adult progeny, especially when the relationship feels unequal.
+Research suggests that plenty of mothers, while perhaps not as up-front as Johanna, feel some resentment toward their adult progeny, especially when the relationship feels unequal.
 Thankfully, social science also offers clues to how adult children can patch things up and make their moms happier.